renewalsa-websites/craft-template/docs/working-with-platform/deployment.md

 This project also includes a build script to install javascript as defined in `/package.json` and run a `build` command.
 It does so using Yarn, though is easy enough to edit to use NPM and whatever your build command is.

 {: .note }
 The default build script assumes your `package.json` is in the project's root folder.
-Some agencies will have this file within the WordPress theme.
 Alter the paths of the build script as necessary, it is suggested that the `node_modules` directory be deleted after a successful build to avoid taking up too much disk space.

 The included build example is as follows